nastaran75/regression_under_human_assistance/Synthetic/ReadMe.txt

+Figure 1 of the paper is generated and saved in Synthetic_fig3

+Figure 2 of the paper is generated and saved in Synthetic_data

 Inside each code option,  dimension and sigma values must be specified according to paper. file_name = ['sigmoid','Gaussian'] python generate_data.py  : generate the synthetic data.